If you feel you’ve had your fill of micros in the suburbs, or frustrating puzzles that even ASIO find hard to decode, then here’s a challenge for you.

 Please include the list of caches (GC codes only) with your found log.

-- If you own (or have adopted) any of these caches then they automatically count but only if they were adopted prior to the publication date of this challenge.
-You cannot count a cache if you do subsequently adopt one of these caches without having logged an earlier find on it.
+- If you own (or have adopted) any of these caches then they automatically count but only if you adopted before this challenge was published (13 December 2012).
+You cannot count a cache if you subsequently adopt one of these caches without having logged an earlier find on it.

 Lane Cove National Park